Christianity in China: Contemporary People's Republic of China

 Haidian Christian Church during Christmas 2007, Beijing.
 Haidian Church is operated by Three-Self Patriotic Movement.

 Subdivision of the Christian community

 Official organizations—the Chinese Patriotic Catholic Church and the Chinese Protestant Church

+Virgin Mary Statue in the Chengdu Green Bridge Church, Sichuan.

 The Chinese Catholic Patriotic Association and the Protestant Three-Self Patriotic Movement are centralised and government-sanctioned Christian institutions which regulate all local Christian gatherings, all of which are required to be registered under their auspices.

 Unregistered churches

 Many Christians hold meetings outside of the jurisdiction of the government-approved organizations and avoid registration with the government and are often illegal.
 While there has been continuous persecution of Chinese Christians throughout the twentieth century, particularly during the Cultural Revolution, there has been increasing tolerance of unregistered churches since the late 1970s.

 Catholic groups are usually known as underground churches and Protestant groups are usually known as house churches.
 The Catholic underground churches are those congregations who remain fully faithful to the Pope in Rome and refuse to register as part of the Catholic Patriotic Church.
 Much of the Protestant house church movement dates back to the coerced unification of all Protestant denominations in the Three-Self Church in 1958.
 There is often significant overlap between the membership of registered and unregistered Christian bodies, as a large number of people attend both registered and unregistered churches.

 Local authorities continued to harass and detain bishops, including Guo Xijin and Cui Tai, who refused to join the state-affiliated Catholic association.
 Chinese authorities raided or closed down hundreds of Protestant house churches in 2019, including Rock Church in Henan Province and Shouwang Church and Zion Church in Beijing, with their pastor, Jin Tianming and Jin Mingri under house arrest.
 The government released some of the Early Rain Covenant Church congregants who had been arrested in December 2018, but in December 2019 a court charged Pastor Wang Yi with "subversion of state power" and sentenced him to nine years imprisonment.
 Several local governments, including Guangzho city, offered cash bounties for individuals who informed on underground churches.
 In addition, the authority of religious affairs has removed crosses from churches, banned youth under the age of 18 from participating in religious services, and replaced images of Jesus Christ or Virgin Mary with pictures of General Secretary of the Chinese Communist Party Xi Jinping.